The 2021-2022 School Year: Advancing Our Vision

 Parents entrust schools not only with their child’s intellectual development and social growth, but also with their child’s safety, health, and well‐being during the school day.
 Maintaining safe and healthy educational environments for our students and staff members is of the utmost importance to us.
 Additionally, the 2020-2021 school year provided us with new experiences to inform our approach to maintaining safe and healthy school buildings.
 To that end, we have established protocols and procedures for the prevention of, preparedness for, and response to emergency health situations.

 Using the most updated guidance from our local health department, we have developed and refined a robust response process in the event that an individual tests positive for COVID-19.
-This response includes isolation of positive cases, positive case communication procedures, contact tracing, quarantine requirements, virtual learning assignments, and the possible use of intermittent classroom or program closures.
+This response includes isolation of positive cases, positive case communication procedures, quarantine requirements, virtual learning assignments, and the possible use of intermittent classroom or program closures.

 During the 2021-2022 school year, the Mequon-Thiensville School District will work with families that require Homebound Instruction to access a virtual learning experience.
 Families who are pre-approved for virtual learning through the Homebound Instruction application process will then be contacted by the Assistant Superintendent of Educational Services to complete the next steps in the virtual learning process.